omahs/hackathons/README.md

 ### How?

 Most hackathons are free to join.
 Getting to the event and paying for your accommodations is another matter.
-Some scholarship opportuntities exist.
+Some scholarship opportunities exist.
 Check first if the event you're interested in has such a program.

 Within Developer DAO, we're experimenting with a Hackathon Support Team which: